 Hawksbill, olive ridley, green, and leatherback turtles nest on the beaches of Montecristo Island, one of the main sea turtle nesting sites in El Salvador.
-But poachers take eggs, and snakes and crabs, as well as domestic animals, prey on them.
+But poachers take eggs.
+Snakes, crabs, and domestic animals also prey on them.

 This puts more pressure on these endangered species, whose populations are already reduced by loss of habitat, fishing methods that catch them inadvertently, marine debris, and climate change.
 It is a disaster not only for these amazing animals, but for the ecosystems they are part of.
 Marine turtles help keep seagrass and coral reefs healthy and play an important role in the ocean food web.